With Mapbox Studio, you can upload and manage custom data to be added to a map.

 If your file size exceeds these limits or if you run into errors, see our troubleshooting guide.

 When an upload is completed in Mapbox Studio, it is rendered into a tileset.
-After the tileset is created, your data is sometimes simplified at lower zoom levels to reduce the complexity of the data and ensure that each tile is below a certain size.
-This is done to make your map load faster in areas where details wouldn't be normally noticed.
+After the tileset is created, your data is sometimes simplified at lower zoom levels to reduce the complexity of the data and make sure that each tile is below a certain size.
+Mapbox Studio does this to make your map load faster in areas where details wouldn't be normally noticed.

 Uploaded tilesets are also given a zoom extent.
 This zoom extent is the total zoom range in which features are visible, which is listed on the tileset information page.
 If you need your tileset to be visible at a different zoom extent, you can adjust this manually.